gabriellewald/resume.md/resume.md

 ### <span></span>

-I am a Data Scientist interested in surfacing insights from data.
-I have experience creating accessible visualizations and predictive models for a wide range of applications.
-I'm passionate about the scientific method and the use of technology to generate positive impact, improve services, and uncover possible solutions.
+Data Scientist interested in surfacing insights from data.
+Experience creating accessible visualizations and predictive models for a wide range of applications.
+Passionate about the scientific method and the use of technology to generate positive impact, improve services, and uncover possible solutions.

 ## Skills